4ngelf/deploy-pythonanywhere/README.md

 # Deploy Pythonanywhere

-Deploy to pythonanywhere using any webapp framework
+Deploy to pythonanywhere using any webapp framework.

 ## License